miggilcas/wirispro_manager_panel/README.md

     # just in case you don't know about zsh and you use bash :(
     source devel/setup.zsh && rviz
     ```
+3. Launch the wirispro driver implemented in [wirispro_manager](https://github.com/miggilcas/wirispro_manager) package:

+    ```bash
+    roslaunch wirispro_manager wirispro_manager_tcp.launch

+    ```

-2. Add the custom panel to your RViz layout:
+4. Add the custom panel to your RViz layout:

     - Click on the "Panels" tab in RViz.
     - Select "Add New Panel" and choose it from the list.

-...

-Define more steps to follow
+5. Once we have everything opened, we can control just taking advantage of the panel, pushing buttons, inserting gimbal angles, choosing the streaming desired, etc.

 ## Help / Contribution